TobiasPSP/doneland_sources/Components/Microcontroller/How To Use/Firmware/From Someone Else/README.md

 You don't necessarily need to be a *programmer* to play with *microcontrollers*.
 Simply grab some *pre-made* firmware from someone else, and use it on your microcontroller - done!

-For example, grab an affordable *ESP32 microcontroller board* and a cheap *8x8 WS2812 LED matrix panel*, and upload the awesome *WLED firmware* to your microcontroller - right from within your browser.
+For example, get an affordable *ESP32 microcontroller board* and a cheap *8x8 WS2812 LED matrix panel*, and upload the awesome *WLED firmware* to your microcontroller - right from within your browser.

 With just three wires and very limited soldering expertise, you can create this color cube with a rich list of selectable light effects:

 <img src="images/wled_battery_cube_overview_t.png" width="60%" height="60%" />

-All required parts cost less than €10 in total, and the project takes just a few minutes:
+All required parts cost less than €10 in total, and the project takes just half an hour:

 [Here is everything you need to build your own color cube](https://done.land/components/microcontroller/howtouse/firmware/fromsomeoneelse/wled).

 ## Overview

-Using *firmware* that was made by someone else obviously puts *someone else* in full *control*: the *firmware* you choose does whatever its author *programmed it to do*.
+Using *firmware* that was made by someone else puts *someone else* in full *control*: the *firmware* you choose does whatever its author *programmed it to do*.

 That's not as limiting as it might initially seem: